urbanjost/M_intrinsics/docs/intrinsics.md

    write(*,*)'last non-letter',verify(strings,upp//low//blank,back=.true.)

    ! even BACK can be an array
-   ! find last non-uppercase character in "Howdy "
+   ! find last non-uppercase character in "Go    "
-   ! and first non-lowercase in "there " write(*,*) verify(strings(1:2),[upp,low],back=[.true.,.false.])
+   ! and first non-lowercase in "right " write(*,*) verify(strings(1:2),[upp,low],back=[.true.,.false.])

    ! using a null string for a set is not well defined.
 Avoid it